 Raspberry PI 2/3 Model B

-Raspberry, like Arduino, is one the most used development board.
-Raspberry Pi has various versions with various power capabilities.
+Raspberry, like Arduino, is one of the most used development board.
+This board has various versions with various power capabilities.
 Moreover, Raspberry can be considered a small computer because it has all the features we can find in a common PC: keyboard, HDMI and so on.
 It is very small (more or less it is like a credit card) and is powered by Linux.
 Raspberry PI 2 model B has been replaced by the latest Raspberry PI 3.

 Raspberry PI 2 is a 900MHz quad-core ARM Cortex-A7 CPU with 1Gb RAM.
 Moreover, it has 40 GPIO pins.
 It supports a full Linux Version.
 The Raspberry PI 3 compare to the previous version has: